openshift/osd-network-verifier/README.md

 This lists of essential domains for egress verification should be maintained in [pkg/data/egress_lists](https://github.com/openshift/osd-network-verifier/tree/main/pkg/data/egress_lists).
 The network verifier will dynamically pull down the list of endpoints from the most recent commit.
 This means that egress lists can be updated quickly without the need of a new osd-network-verifier release.

+Network-verifier knows which list to pull from by using the [platform interface](./pkg/data/cloud/platform.go).
+For example, if the AWSClassic platform type is used, network-verifier will pull down the egress list associated with that platform type.

 It is also possible to pass in a custom list of egress endpoints by using the `--egress-list-location` flag.

-Newly-added lists should be registered as "platform types" in [`helpers.go`](pkg/helpers/helpers.go#L94) using the list file's extensionless name as the value (e.g., abc.yaml should be registered as `PlatformABC     string = "abc"`).
-Finally, the `--platform` help message and value handling logic in [`cmd.go`](cmd/egress/cmd.go) should also be updated.

 ### Probes
 Probes within the verifier are responsible for a number of important tasks.